Kali (plant)

-Kali is a genus of plants in the subfamily Salsoloideae in the family Amaranthaceae.
+Kali was a genus of plants in the subfamily Salsoloideae in the family Amaranthaceae, that has now been subsumed into the genus Salsola.

 Common names of various members of this genus include buckbush, rolypoly, tumbleweed for its wind-blown seed dispersal habit, and Tartar thistle and Russian thistle for its origins.

-These species were previously part of the genus Salsola.

-Systematics
+Taxonomy

-The type species of the genus is Kali turgidum.
-The genus consists of ca. 23 species:
+The type species of the genus was Kali turgidum (now Salsola kali).
+The genus consisted of ca. 23 species, including: